Skip to Content, Navigation, or Footer.

 Enjoy what you're reading?
 Get content from The Alligator delivered to your inbox

-Fellow SEC head coach Drinkwitz knows what it takes to compete in the NCAA.
-In his sixth season at the helm of the Missouri Tigers, he has a career record of 56-26.
+Fellow SEC head coach Eli Drinkwitz knows what it takes to compete in the NCAA.
+In his sixth season at Missouri Tigers’ helm, he has a career record of 56-27.
 Prior to his time in Columbia, Missouri, Drinkwitz led Appalachian State to a 12-1 record, the team’s greatest win total since 2006.

 His success as a head coach will stand out when the time comes to select Napier’s replacement.
-Spurrier spoke highly of both him and Kiffin when speaking to USA Today.
+Legendary UF head coach Steve Spurrier spoke highly of Drinkwitz and Kiffin in an interview with USA Today.

-“I firmly think [Kiffin] is a very good coach,” he said.
+“I firmly think he is a very good coach,” he said of Kiffin when discussing the Gators’ ensuing search.
 “There’s no question about that.
 I like him.
 I like Eli Drinkwitz.
 I like a lot of guys out there that are proven winners.”

 Jedd Fisch — $33.6 million

-The Washington head coach has an estimated buyout of $33.6 million.
-He has made large strides in turning around the Huskies program both on and off the field.
+The University of Washington head coach has an estimated buyout of $33.6 million.
+He’s made strides in turning around the Huskies’ program both on and off the field.

-He was named head coach in 2024 and immediately took off.
-He focused on recruiting in his first season in order to bolster a depleted roster early on.
+He was named head coach in 2024 and focused on recruiting in his first season in order to bolster a depleted roster.
 The team saw a Sun Bowl berth in its first season in the Big Ten.

-The journeyman has played an integral part of various organizations at both the collegiate and professional levels.
-The UF graduate began his career under Steve Spurrier as a graduate assistant in 1990.
+The journeyman has played an integral part in various organizations at both the collegiate and professional levels.
+The UF graduate began his career under Spurrier as a graduate assistant in 1990.

-Following his time in Gainesville, Fisch took to the NFL, where he was named to the Houston Texans’ staff in 2002, then the Baltimore Ravens two years later.
+Following his two years in Gainesville, Fisch reached the NFL, where he was named to the Houston Texans’ staff as a quality control coach in 2002, and then to the Baltimore Ravens as an offensive assistant two years later.

 Dan Lanning — $56.7 million

-One of the most successful coaches in Oregon history is set to be one of the highest-paid individuals at the position after signing an extension through 2030.
+One of the most successful coaches in University of Oregon history is set to be one of the highest-paid coaches after signing an extension through 2030.

 Brent Key — $11.1 million

-GT’s 2025 start has sparked many questions regarding Key and his current coaching status.
-While not expected to be moved from the Yellow Jackets, Key has the lowest buyout price among possible Florida hires at $11.1 million.
+Georgia Tech’s 2025 start has sparked many questions regarding Key and his current coaching status.
+While he’s not expected to be moved from the Yellow Jackets, Key has the lowest buyout price among possible Florida hires at $11.1 million.

-Freeman, one of the most successful figures on this list, could be a long-shot to bring into Gainesville.
-But if there was a possibility, he would turn the program around.
+Freeman, one of the most successful figures on this list, could be a long shot to bring into Gainesville.
+But if he came to The Swamp, he’d turn the program around.

 His buyout numbers are not publicly known; although, he inked a four-year extension, keeping him with Notre Dame through 2030.
 He is set to make around $54 million with the deal.

-Prior to agreeing to his most recent contract, Freeman was linked to a $4 million buyout.
-The extension propelled the number much higher.
+Prior to agreeing to his most recent contract, Freeman was believed to be linked to a $4 million buyout.
+The extension likely propelled the number much higher.

-He most notably brought the Irish to the National Championship last season, but came up short 34-23.
+He most notably brought the Irish to the National Championship last season, but the team came up short 34-23.

-The then-top 15 win propelled Golesh’s squad into the top-25.
-The Bulls are No. 18 in the nation heading into Week 9.
+The then-top 15 win propelled Golesh’s squad into the AP Top 25.
+The Bulls (6-2) were ranked No. 18 before losing to Memphis Oct.
+25 and dropping out of the Week 10 AP Poll.

-While stamped with an unknown buyout amount, Golesh is half-way through his six-year contract.
-He is set to make $2.5 million annually in the first three years of the deal.
-As 2026 approaches, the USF HC will see a $100,000 increase with $200,000 in base salary and $2.1 million in supplemental pay.
+Golesh is halfway through his six-year contract and was set to make $2.5 million annually in the first three years of the deal.
+As 2026 approaches, the USF head coach will see a $200,000 base salary and $2.1 million in supplemental pay.

 If the NCAA were to realign programs and initiate USF into a Power Four conference, Golesh would be due around an additional $1 million annually.

-Prior to entering campus, USF had not seen a winning season since 2018.
+Before Golesh, USF had not seen a winning season since 2018.
 Prior to his time with the Bulls, Golesh aided both UCF’s and Tennessee’s offenses.
-He was the Volunteers’ offensive coordinator where he was selected for the Broyles Award ahead of the 2022 postseason.
+He was the Volunteers’ offensive coordinator, where he was a finalist for the Broyles Award ahead of the 2022 postseason.

 In Golesh’s first season with Tennessee, he helped the offense break eight program single-season records: points, total offensive yards, touchdowns, point after touchdowns made, total first downs, rushing first downs, fewest interceptions thrown and passing efficiency.

-Ahead of his time in Knoxville, Golesh served as offensive coordinator of the Knights for one season.
-In the short stint he managed to transform the offense.
-UCF ranked second in FBS in total offense (568.1).
+Ahead of his time in Knoxville, Golesh served as co-offensive coordinator of the Knights for one season.
+In the short stint, he managed to transform the offense.
+UCF ranked second in FBS in total offense.

 If brought in to Gainesville, Golesh knows what it takes to elevate an offense.